Im-Fran/SonatypeCentralUpload/README.md

     username = "your-username"                      // This is your Sonatype generated username password = "your-password"                      // This is your sonatype generated password

     archives = files(/*...*/)                       // This is a list of files to upload.
-Ideally you would point to your jar file, source and javadoc jar (required by central) pom = file("path/to/pom.xml")                   // This is the pom file to upload.
-This is required by central
+Ideally you would point to your jar file, source and javadoc jar (required by Central) pom = file("path/to/pom.xml")                   // This is the pom file to upload.
+This is required by Central

     signingKey = "--BEGIN PGP PRIVATE KEY BLOCK--"  // This is your PGP private key.
 This is required to sign your files signingKeyPassphrase = "..."                    // This is your PGP private key passphrase (optional) to decrypt your private key